 Cyril was twice at Cannon Row first as a young Inspector having been in R division with his friends the Vandervill,s.
 I believe Ivy knew them too, as indeed I did living at Swann House, next to Greenwich Nick, where I used to see Cyril visiting these good people.

 Cyril was also twice at Bromley, lastly as Chief Superintendent.
 I have left a message for his former Bromley colleagues Keith Collcutt, Graham Newman and Malcolm Chapman.
 I should also mention Sammy Main, who served under Cyril at both Cannon Row & Bromley.
+Cyril was popular with all the men who had the honour to serve under him, he always knew both your first name and your Surname.

 When I had missed collecting my Long Service Medal from the Commissioner and later from the Commander.
 Cryil by now Superintedent Grade One, rang me at the House of Lords and suggested that I might like to come over to his office for a drink and the medal.
 Reminding me that it was high time that I read Police Orders regularly.
 He was always supportive of his men, despite some minor errors on their part.
 He would put you right in the best possible way.